samgovier/front-end-dev/epctsjs/js.md

 * Execution Context is in which any piece of code executes.
 Uses the global object and the call object to get variables, along with the scope chain to search for variables
 * Functions may be nested: inner has access to outer, but not the other way around.
 It's also not accessible outside it's definition scope
 * Look up [closures](http://www.jibbering.com/faq/notes/closures/)...

+Function Binding
+---
+The process of deciding with `this` is is called __function binding__.
+When a function is a property of an object and that function is invoked from the object, the function becomes bound to the object, giving you access to the containing object via this.

+Depending on the context in which the function is invoked, `this` may refer to an object other than it's origin.
+This can cause confusion for new developers, because `this` will not contain what you're expecting in some cases.
+Eg. an HTML element may call the function, and in that case `this` refers to the element and not the original object.

+This can be corrected by creating a "wrapper function" that ensures the function is invoked by the correct object.
+However, this may cause issues if any arguments are meant to be passed: they'll be lost in translation.
+In this case, we'd want to use the `.apply()` method to pass any arguments... this gets verbose though.

+The Microsoft Ajax framework adds a class method to the Function class to make this easier, named `createDelegate`.
+I would maybe look this up when you need it.

+Error Handling
+===